darwinanddavis/DataPortfolio/spatial.md

 <br>

 ## Where did the Palestine and Israel protests start?
-Exploring protest origins per country (Oct–Nov 2022)
+Exploring protest origins per country

 ### People